samanthaming/samanthaming.com/articles/blog/building-my-new-site-with-vuepress.md

 ### 2. Search

 Who knew such a small feature could make such a big impact.
 In my old site, there was no search feature.
 So I would use Google to search my own site to find specific tidbits.
 I'm surprised I never got any complaint emails on this.
-Maybe those folks just stopped using my site all together 😳 I don't blame ya 🤦‍♀️
+Maybe those folks just stopped using my site all together 😳 I don't blame ya 🤦‍♀️.

 And guess what!
 VuePress had a built-in search feature.
 It's a header-based search plugin.
-What does means is it will crawl through all your markdown files, and return the header that matches your query.
+What it does mean is, it will crawl through all your markdown files, and return the header that matches your query.
 Fantastic!

 <ArticleImage name="search" no-download />

 ### 3. Frontmatter

 Frontmatter is like data for your markdown file.
 When you write a markdown article, a lot of times you want to include some extra information along with it.
-For example, the author's name, the created date, the modified date ...etc.
-How do you pass the information along in your markdown.
+For example, the author's name, the created date, the modified date, etc. How do you pass the information along in your markdown.
 That's with a frontmatter block.

 ```md
 ---